satellytes/satellytes.com/blog-posts/typescript-ast-type-checker.md

 Together with this file, we want to answer the following question:

-> Using `checker.ts`, how can we access the details of the type `NestedObjectType` so we know that the proeprty `propertyWithTypeAlias` on `MainObjectType` has three distinctive nested properties?
+> Using `checker.ts`, how can we access the details of the type `NestedObjectType` so we know that the property `propertyWithTypeAlias` on `MainObjectType` has three distinctive nested properties?

 First step is to create our type checker and retrieve the source file with `program.getSourceFile` which returns an instance of  `ts.SourceFile`.